cce-bigdataintro-1160/CEBD-1160-fall-2019-site/7-viz-homework.md

-# Homework
-* Don't forget to fill up the Weekly Journal!
+As always, don't forget to fill up the Weekly Journal @ https://forms.gle/QAe9Dm54xNwUxZqZA !!!!

-* As always, please include instructions for how to run your code in your readme.
+Here's the homework for this week:

+*PREPARATION*
+Create a new repository on GitHub called viz-homework and clone it locally.
+Use this repository to push all the scripts for this week's homework.
+Send me the link your repository after you are done!

 # Basic
-1. Basic: regenerate a ton of figures (> 50) showing data with at least *3+* features at a time, leveraging things like:
+1. Basic: Create a python script(any name) and your project dataset to regenerate a ton of figures (20+) showing data with at least *3* features at a time, leveraging things like:
 * multiple plots on the same figure
 * multiple plots on the same axes
 * colours, markers, sizes, shapes, hue, etc...